 The best marketing departments have an experienced, knowledgeable director who understands the ins and outs of marketing strategy, analysis, campaign execution and staff management — all while keeping tight control over the bottom line.

-Here's a look at the typical marketing director job description and salary expectations.
+Here's a look at the typical marketing director job description and salary projections.

 Duties and expectations

-Depending on industry focus and the company's needs, the marketing director role may vary.
-In most cases, the following responsibilities can be expected:
+Depending on industry focus and the company's needs, this role can vary quite a bit.
+In general, the director of marketing manages the marketing process from research and planning to execution and analysis.
+In most cases, the following job responsibilities can be expected:

 - Establish and grow a target market share